screwdriver-cd/screwdriver/design/build-clusters.md

 ### Model

-	1. Query `buildClusters` cache for active records with cluster name from build info
+	1. Query `buildClusters` table for active records with cluster name from build info
 	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access.
 	3. one (or) more record exist, then assign job to the queue identified by generating a random number within given boundaries, which is the returned list size of records
 	4. no records, then query `clusters` table for active records with managedBy=screwdriver